TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group/Properties/Appearance.rst

    :InternalType: all

    Options for refining the appearance of group-type fields.
-This property is automatically used for :ref:`FAL<t3fal:start>` relations created by the function :php:`ExtensionManagementUtility::getFileFieldTCAConfig`.
+This property is automatically used for :ref:`FAL <t3coreapi:fal>` relations created by the function :php:`ExtensionManagementUtility::getFileFieldTCAConfig`.

    elementBrowserType (string)
-      Allows set an alternative element browser type ("db" or "file") than would otherwise be rendered based on the "internal_type" setting.
+      Allows to set an alternative element browser type (`db` or `file`) that would otherwise be rendered based on the :ref:`internal_type <columns-group-properties-internal-type>` setting.
-      This is used internally for :ref:`FAL<t3fal:start>` file fields, where internal_type is "db" but the element browser should be the file element browser anyway.
+      This is used internally for :ref:`FAL <t3coreapi:fal>` file fields, where internal_type is `db` but the element browser should be the file element browser anyway.

    elementBrowserAllowed (string)
-      Makes it possible to set an alternative element browser allowed string than would otherwise be taken from the "allowed" setting of this field.
+      Makes it possible to set an alternative element browser allowed string that would otherwise be taken from the :ref:`allowed <columns-group-properties-allowed>` setting of this field.
-      This is used internally for :ref:`FAL<t3fal:start>` file fields, where this is used to supply the comma list of allowed file types.
+      This is used internally for :ref:`FAL <t3coreapi:fal>` file fields, where this is used to supply the comma list of allowed file types.
+This also affects whether the "Add media by URL" button is shown if online media file extensions (e.g. `youtube` or `vimeo`) are included.

 Examples
 ========